Dallinger/Dallinger/docs/source/dummies_node.rst

             else:
                 to_whoms.add(to_whom)

-So now we have two sets: one of all the Infos we want to send, and another of all the nodes we want to send the Infos too.
+So now we have two sets: one of all the Infos we want to send, and another of all the nodes we want to send the Infos to.
 The final step is to actually send the Infos to the Nodes.
-Note that because all the Infos are going to be sent to all the Nodes if you want to have just some Infos go to just some Nodes you'll need to make separate calls to ``transmit()`` effectively sending the Infos in batches.
+Note that because all the Infos are going to be sent to all the Nodes, if you want to have just some Infos go to just some Nodes you'll need to make separate calls to ``transmit()`` effectively sending the Infos in batches.
 The first step in actually sending the Infos is to make an empty list to store the transmissions that will be created (again these will be stored as rows in the transmission table in the database) and to get a set of the outgoing Vectors of the Node.
 This is because you're only allowed to send a Transmission to a Node if you have a Vector going from you to them and so you'll need to know what all your Vectors are to check this.
 ::

         transmissions = []
         vectors = self.vectors(direction="outgoing")

-Then we set up two ``for`` loops to go through each info in the ``whats`` set and each node in the ``to_whoms`` set.
+Then we set up two ``for`` loops to go through each Info in the ``whats`` set and each Node in the ``to_whoms`` set.
 ::

         for what in whats: